deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15735/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure shows a screenshot of the AutoTrain user interface, which provides a graphical user interface for configuring and running model training tasks.
+> 🔼 The figure is a screenshot of the AutoTrain user interface showing its various components and functionalities.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: A screenshot of the AutoTrain User Interface (UI)